Vailele

 Vailele is a village situated on the central north coast of Upolu island in Samoa.
+It’s not to be confused with the far bigger Vaitele.

 Vailele is in the electoral constituency (faipule district) of Vaimauga East in the larger political district of Tuamasaga.

 The village is less than ten minutes east of the country's capital, Apia.
 The settlement is north facing and situated in Vailele Bay.

 Historical

 In the 1800s, the large Vailele Plantation inland was owned by the German company Deutsche Handels und Plantagen Gesellschaft (DHPG) which employed workers from the Melanesian islands.
 DHPG was a major plantation owner in Samoa.
 It had formerly traded in the Pacific as Godeffroys but changed its name and expanded operations in Samoa when the family's parent company in Hamburg became bankrupt.